-The main series of official records held at the Highland Archive Centre are those created by The Highland Council and its predecessors, the former Regional, County, District and Burgh Councils:
+The main series of official records held at the Highland Archive Centre are those created by The Highland Council and its predecessors, the former Regional, County, District and Burgh Councils.
+Our main holdings are outlined below, you can also explore our online catalogue for more detailed searches.

 The Counties of Inverness, Nairn, Ross and Cromarty, and Sutherland from the 18th century to 1975.